digital-codes/python4zkm/doc/opencodes.md

 In »KryptoLab«, prospecting for digital gold takes place live on various forms of hardware.
 Here the rapid development of the hardware, from a simple workplace computer to a highly specialized ASIC miner from China, can also be traced.
 At a one-shot miner that was specially developed for the exhibition, visitors can press a button to try their luck at mining a block themselves and perhaps winning 12.5 Bitcoins as their reward.
 The odds of doing so, however, are far lower than the chances of winning the lottery.
 The values generated by the miners in »KryptoLab« are being made available to visitors in a series of workshops as part of the exhibition so that visitors can try out interacting with this abstract medium themselves.

-James Bridle's [autonomous trap](https://zkm.de/de/autonomous-trap-001) is a preview on future self-driving cars and the problems we have to expect.
+<a name="trap">James Bridle's</a> [autonomous trap](https://zkm.de/de/autonomous-trap-001) is a preview on future self-driving cars and the problems we have to expect.
 The fundamental challenge of autonomous driving basically is: making sense out of the massive amount of data generated by the car's sensors.
 The machine has to understand what it sees.
 <img src="https://zkm.de/media/styles/r17_720_dynamic/public/bild/autonomoustrap_jamesbridle.jpg?itok=ftr4AU60" width="250" style="margin-left:50px">

 ## Code examples
+We start with a more general excursion on data and their possible "interpretation".
+Next, we go into the very basics of programming, using Python.
+Topics are variables, data types, functions and loops.

+This is followed by some simple 2D-graphics because graphics is the most dominant interface.
+The graphics area is then further expanded introducing colors, fundamental image processing, animations and movies.
+We link more complex image processing with the [autonomous trap](#trap) and finally create a movie of the Julia-set similar to [Quade](#quade)

+We studiy the principles of [Game of life](#gol) and [sound of sorting](#sos) in brief examples.
+Despite including advanced programming mechanisms, the code should be fairly straightforward.

+Encryption utilities are used to create a very simple block-chain, which could be even used to sign objects created with these exercices.

+We learn how to get and show data from the [stock-market](#stock) and other sources like news [feeds](#dfield).

+Advanced topics cover music, webcam and movie generation with sound

+All code samples are in the [source](../src) folder.
+Files ending with .py are pure Python3 files.
+Open them with an editor or an IDE like idle3.
+There are also 3 notebooks, ending with .ipynb, which are Python3 in a more convenient format for learning.
+The tool [jupiter-notebook](https://jupyter.org/) is required to open them.